 In conclusion, it is very important for hospitality workers to know about the origin of the food items beforehand.
 There is so much work and passion behind the individual products and it is important that everyone is aware of this and appreciates it to the right degree.
 An important experience that we will take with us into our work places.

-Alina Fritzenwallner, HF student, 6th semester, EHL Swiss School of Tourism and Hospitality (SSTH)
+Alina Fritzenwallner, Swiss Professional Degree Student, 6th semester, EHL Swiss School of Tourism and Hospitality (SSTH)